omec-project/webconsole/README.md

 This is an optional feature, disabled by default.
 For more details, refer to this [file](backend/auth/README.md).

+##  MongoDB Transaction Support

+This application requires a MongoDB deployment configured to support transactions, such as a replica set or a sharded cluster.
+Standalone MongoDB instances do not support transactions and will prevent the application from starting.
+Please ensure your MongoDB instance is properly set up for transactions.
+For detailed configuration instructions, see the [MongoDB Replica Set Documentation](https://www.mongodb.com/docs/kubernetes-operator/current/tutorial/deploy-replica-set/).

 ## Webconsole Architecture diagram

 ![Architecture](/docs/images/architecture1.png)